 By appointment for days and times not listed above

-Hungry Hook Farm is currently engaged in research involving germination and seed increase of native annuals--both forb and graminoid species that thrive in areas of soil disturbance.
+Hungry Hook Farm is currently engaged in research involving germination and seed increase of native annuals--both forb and graminoid species that thrive in areas of recent soil disturbance.
 We are also working with a local agency to propagate Viola species for habitat restoration.